zededa/.github/README.md

 ----------

 ##### We're hiring!
 Our team shines bright across every function and we're expanding faster than ever.
-[Join us](https://boards.greenhouse.io/zededa) in our mission to make edgecomputing effortless.
+[Join us](https://boards.greenhouse.io/zededa) in our mission to make edge computing effortless.